Stability of Einstein metrics on symmetric spaces of compact type: Invariant differential operators

 \begin{bem} The first statement is a consequence of a more general result.
 Let $G$ be a compact Lie group and $(M=G/K,g)$ be a reductive Riemannian homogeneous space.
 To the reductive decomposition corresponds a canonical $G$-invariant connection on $M$ (also called the \emph{Ambrose-Singer connection}), which we denote by $\bar\nabla$.
 This connection in turn defines a curvature tensor $\bar R$ and an analogue to the Lichnerowicz Laplacian via

-called the \emph{standard Laplacian} of this connection.
+called the \emph{standard Laplacian} of this connection (introduced in \cite{SW1}).
 Then, in fact, $\bar\Delta=\Cas^G_\ell$ on $\Gamma(G\times_\rho V)$.
 The above statement follows when we note that on Riemannian symmetric spaces, the Ambrose-Singer connection coincides with the Levi-Civita connection. \end{bem}

 According to (\ref{eq:peterweyl}), we can write the complexified left-regular representation on trace-free symmetric $2$-tensors as